Recognizing paternity, notarization

-If the mother's or father's home country law requires recognition of maternity, this can also be notarized.
-The same rules apply as for acknowledgment of paternity.
+If the law of the mother's or father's home country requires recognition by the mother, this can also be recorded publicly.
+The same rules apply as for recognition of the father.

 Documents

-Valid identity documents: Identity card or passport, maternity passport
+Valid identity documents: Identity card or passport, mother's passport

 Notes

-Certifications at the Youth Welfare Office are only possible by prior appointment.
-Please allow for a waiting period of 12 to 16 weeks.
+At the Youth Welfare Office, the certification can only be made with an appointment.
+Please allow a waiting time of 12 to 16 weeks.